 All unclaimed medals will be available for pickup at Runners’ Choice any time after Tuesday, October 8, 2019.

-Note: Prize money distribution will differ from medal distribution in cases where the Overall placing priority reduces prize money earned for a faster runner (eg. if a Master is 5th Overall, they would receive 1st Master money, and 6th Overall would receive 5th Overall money).
+Note: Prize money distribution will differ from medal distribution in cases where the Overall placing priority reduces prize money earned for a faster runner.

 It is every participant’s responsibility to know the course and the race assumes no responsibility for any missed turns.
 Each turn will be marshaled and signed.
 Courses are pending approval and may change with municipal needs.

 Time limit: 10 minutes per kilometer.
 Starting at the half way mark, if a participant does not reach a km mark by this calculated time, the participant will be asked to move to the sidewalk and finish the race as a pedestrian, unassisted by race support.
 Participants are asked to familiarize themselves with the course route if this situation might be a possibility to them.
 We wish to minimize traffic disruption caused by our event, and value the support of Police services regarding participant safety.

 All finishers earn a finisher medal, including the 200m kids.

 Every participant has the option to purchase a long sleeve cotton t-shirt through the registration process.